-The Domain Name System (DNS) or the domain name was developed by Paul Mockapetris in 1983 in place of IP addresses as webpage identifiers which are but difficult strings of numbers.
-He recognized the problems of the early internet system thus proposing a dynamic naming system.
-He aimed to make easy, identifiable names for IP addresses and this has contributed to the evolution of the internet and how it is used and accessed today.
+The Domain Name System (DNS), or the domain name, was developed by Paul Mockapetris in 1983 using IP addresses as webpage identifiers but difficult strings of numbers.
+He recognized the problems of the early internet system, thus proposing a dynamic naming system.
+He aimed to make easy, identifiable names for IP addresses, which has contributed to the evolution of the internet and how it is used and accessed today.

 Similarly, you should be able to come up with a good domain name that is unique and easier to remember when starting your new website.
 Be simple.
 Come up with a domain name that can quickly capture your brand.
-While it is not mandatory for your domain name to bear the same title or name as your product or page, your audience should be able to recall or associate it with your brand quickly.
-So, when someone types in your domain, it will go to your website.
+While your domain name doesn’t need to bear the same title or name as your product or page, your audience should be able to recall or associate it with your brand quickly.
+So, when someone types your domain, it will go to your website.

 Register a Domain.

-A good domain name will not only amp up your website, but it will also create a sense of legitimacy.
-People are likely to go back to your site and trust it when it appears professional and up-to-date.
+A good domain name will not only amp up your website but also create a sense of legitimacy.
+People are likely to return to your site and trust it when it appears professional and up-to-date.
 There’s no going around it; a domain name will build your credibility and protect your trademarks.
 And you don’t need a degree in computer science to be able to obtain a domain.

 Before you can use a domain, it has to be registered.
 The Internet Corporation for Assigned Names and Numbers (ICANN) is mainly responsible for coordinating namespaces and digital spaces on the internet.

-So, let us say that you have already sketched how your new website is going to be like, how it looks, what it should promote, what it’s called – all things set.
-Now, it’s time to turn your plan into reality and place it out and into the world wide web.
-Then, you take a step back, and you think: how on earth is it done?
-You ask yourself ‘Do I need to sign up to something?’ or ‘Do I need to learn how to code and do the programmer kind of job?’
+So, let us say that you have already sketched what your new website will be like, how it looks, what it should promote, what it’s called – all things set.
+Now, it’s time to turn your plan into reality and place it on the world wide web.
+But, then, you take a step back and think: how on earth is it done?
+You ask yourself, ‘Do I need to sign up for something?’ or ‘Do I need to learn how to code and do the programmer job?’
 ‘How do you do this again?’

 Invest in hosting solutions that can guarantee your unique domain name and extension.
-More reasons to get a domain when you are planning to extend your reach or making your presence known on the internet.
-There are many web hosting providers to choose from, and you’ll be surprised how competitive and efficient are the start-up hosting providers are.
+More reasons to get a domain when planning to extend your reach or make your presence known on the internet.
+There are many web-hosting providers, and you’ll be surprised how competitive and efficient the start-up hosting providers are.

 3. Get to Know Web Hosting Solutions!